-Figure 8b.7-Use of untreated check plots can help to properly identify herbicide injury.
+Figure 7.
+Use of untreated check plots can help to properly identify herbicide injury.
 Seedlings on both seedbeds experienced sandblasting during a May storm.
-Seedlings on the bed on the left were injured by sand that carried an herbicide, while those on the right were blasted with soil that did not contain an herbicide.
+Seedlings on the bed on the left were injured by sand that carried an herbicide, while those on the right were blasted with soil that did not contain a herbicide.
 In this case, injury was temporary and seedlings were fully recovered by July.
-(Photo by David South, 2010.)
+(Photo by David South, 2010)

-seedlings produced per seedbed is reduced).
-The problem is determining which herbicides reduce seed germination prior to operational use.
-In some cases, herbicide trials are designed in such a manner that even a 50-percent reduction in crop value would not be classified as "significant" injury (Garrett et al. 1991, South 1992).
+manner that even a 50-percent reduction in crop value would not be classified as "significant" injury (Garrett et al. 1991, South 1992).
 The low power of these experimental designs is due primarily to the high level of variability in many hardwood seedbeds.

 Herbicide injury can result when the label instructions or precautions are not followed.
-An improperly calibrated herbicide sprayer may result in decreased uniformity and increased risk of injury.
-Also, consult with nursery experts to learn the latest information on an herbicide.
+It can also occur if the herbicide sprayer is not properly calibrated.
+Without regular calibration, uniformity may decrease and risk of injury may increase.
+In addition, it is wise to consult with nursery experts before applying the herbicide because new information may have occurred since the label was written.
 For example, some managers have observed injury to dogwood when a certain herbicide in WSSA group 1 was applied to newly emerged seedlings.
-These injuries occurred because one brand contained 65-percent solvent naphtha and 7-percent naphthalene (which can injure new foliage when applied under high temperatures).
-Consultation with an expert might have prevented injury if the product recommended contained low amounts of naphtha and naphthalene.
+These injuries occurred because one brand contained 65 percent solvent naphtha and 7 percent naphthalene (which can injure new foliage when applied under high temperatures).
+Consultation with an expert may have prevented injury if the expert has recommended a similar product that contained low amounts of naphtha and naphthalene.

-Hardwoods occasionally have been injured when environmental conditions are right and the herbicide "lifts-off" the soil within water vapor and then drifts over newly emerged hardwood seedlings (South 1984b), a process known as co-distillation.
+Hardwoods occasionally have been injured when environmental conditions are right and the herbicide "lifts off" the soil within water vapor and then drifts over newly emerged hardwood seedlings (South 1984a), a process known as "codistillation."
 This type of injury may occur soon after seedbeds have been treated with oxyfluorfen on warm, sunny days.
 The injury is usually just cosmetic-the new leaves turn brown.
-Fortunately, the affected seedlings typically recover and grow normally.
+It is fortunate that the affected seedlings typically recover and grow normally.

-The use of dinitroaniline herbicides (WSSA group 3) has injured certain hardwood species at a few nurseries (Derr and Salihu 1996, Hood and Klett 1992, South 1992, Warren and Skroch 1991).
+At a few nurseries, the use of dinitroaniline herbicides (WSSA group 3) has injured certain hardwood species (Derr and Salihu 1996, Hood and Klett 1992, South 1992, Warren and Skroch 1991).
 In some cases, herbicide galls formed on the stem near the groundline (Altland 2005, South 2009).
-For example, sugarberry (Celtis laevigata Willd.) was injured after prodiamine and pendimethalin (fig. 8b.8) were applied.
+For example, sugarberry (Celtis laevigata Willd.) was injured after applying prodiamine and pendimethalin (figure 8).
 A postemergence application (after both weed and crop emergence) of oryzalin has caused injury and stem breakage on American sycamore, river birch (Betula nigra L.), yellow poplar (Liriodendron tulipifera L.), redbud, elm (Ulmus spp.), buttonbush (Cephalanthus spp.), plum (Prunus spp.), and black willow (Salix nigra L.).

 In some cases, herbicide injury occurs when an herbicide applied to fallow ground carries over to the next year.
 For example, injury occurred when certain herbicides in the imidazolinone family were used the previous year on fallow land.
-A number of factors determine the length of time that an herbicide remains biologically active in the soil.
+The length of time that an herbicide remains biologically active in the soil is determined by a number of factors.
 In the South, most herbicides in WSSA groups 1, 3, and 15 do not persist long enough to affect hardwoods sown the next year.
 In regions where soils are cooler (e.g., Saskatchewan), however, herbicide carryover is more likely.
 This difference is primarily because the rate of microbial decomposition is slower in Saskatchewan than in Alabama or Georgia.

-Figure 8b.8-Some hardwood species are more tolerant of herbicides than others.
-For example, sugarberry (Celtis laevigata Willd.) can be injured by certain dinitroanaline herbicides.
-(Photo by Chase Weatherby, ArborGen, 2008.)
+Figure 8.
+Some hardwood species are more tolerant of herbicides than others.
+For example, sugarberry (Celtis laevigata Willd.) can be injured by certain dinitroaniline herbicides.
+Photo by Chase Weatherly, Arborgen, 2008)